 Generally, sharks are compatible with like-sized fish of a similar temperament (community with community, semi-aggressive with semi-aggressive).
 Introduce new inhabitants to the aquarium gradually.
 Due to some of their territorial temperament, it is best to add most sharks as the last fish in the tank.
 Some species get large enough to eat aquatic life smaller than their mouth; verify adult size when selecting compatible fish.

 - Active swimming

 - Good color

-- loss of appetite
+- Loss of appetite

-- body or mouth
+- Spots or fungus on body or mouth

 - Frayed or discolored fins

 - Clouded eyes or pop-eye

 |Health Issue||Symptoms or Causes||Suggested Action|

-|Health IssueFin rot||Symptoms or CausesFrayed or disintegrating fins; the base of the fins usually reddens.||Suggested ActionImprove water quality; consult your aquatic veterinarian for treatment.|
+|Health IssueFin rot||Symptoms or CausesFrayed or disintegrating fins; the base of the fins usually reddens||Suggested ActionImprove water quality; consult your local aquatic specialist or aquatic veterinarian for treatment|

-|Health IssueIch||Symptoms or CausesWhite spots appear on fins and body; fish rubs against hard objects or swims awkwardly.||Suggested ActionQuarantine fish immediately; add freshwater aquarium salt and use a commercial ich remedy as directed (some sharks are scaleless, so be sure you select a medication safe for the species you are treating); consult your local aquatic specialist or aquatic veterinarian for treatment|
+|Health IssueIch||Symptoms or CausesWhite spots appear on fins and body, fish rubs against hard objects or swims erratically, rapid respiration||Suggested ActionQuarantine fish immediately; add freshwater aquarium salt and use a commercial ich remedy as directed (some sharks are scaleless, so be sure you select a medication safe for the species you are treating); consult your local aquatic specialist or aquatic veterinarian for treatment|

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about aquatic life and disease.

-Note:The information on this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+The information on this care sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.